Towards Unsupervised Domain Adaptation via Domain-Transformer: Introduction

+Transformer has achieved immense success in natural language processing (NLP)~\citep{vaswani2017attention} and computer vision~\citep{dosovitskiy2021an,DeiT}, which further inspires the recent advances in UDA~\citep{ma2021WinTR,yang2023tvt,xu2022cdtrans}.
+These methods focus on applying the self-attention~\citep{ma2021WinTR,yang2023tvt} or cross-attention~\citep{xu2022cdtrans} to learn transferrable representations.
+However, the simple application of vision transformers can only build interactions between image patches and cannot characterize relations between cross-domain samples.
+Thus, it is insufficient to learn the locality consistency for successful transfer.
+Besides, there lacks understanding on the effects of transformers for UDA, which leads to weak interpretability of these recent advances and limits further explorations of transformer-based UDA methodology.

+In this paper, we propose a novel method called Domain-Transformer (DoT) for UDA, which consists of two core mechanisms, i.e., the domain-level attention and manifold regularization.
+It is worth noting that different from existing vision transformer-based UDA methods, which directly apply pure transformer framework and can only capture patch-level information, DoT characterizes the sample correspondence across domains by the proposed domain-level cross-attention mechanism.
+From theoretical aspects, we connect the core mechanism (i.e., domain-level attention) with OT theory, and then derive the Wasserstein distance-based generalization bounds; the main results provide a theoretical understanding and guarantees for the DoT model.
+Intuitively, domain-level attention builds intrinsic relationships across domains, and then transforms the source samples onto the target domain.
+In other words, the transformed source samples can be represented by the most similar target samples, as illustrated in Fig.~\ref{fig:UDA_OT}.

+To the best of our knowledge, DoT is the first effort to connect an attention mechanism with the OT theory.
+The main contributions of this paper are summarized as follows: \begin{itemize} \item[ \textbullet] Instead of explicitly modeling the domain discrepancy or directly applying pure transformer frameworks, DoT formulates the long-range dependency across domains by the proposed domain-level attention mechanism, which learns shared features and ensures locality consistency for knowledge transfer.

+\item[ \textbullet] The domain-level attention mechanism is theoretically connected with the OT theory.
+The long-range dependency across domains can be mathematically deduced as the transport map in OT.
+Thus, DoT has interpretability from the perspective of Wasserstein geometry.

+\item[ \textbullet] From the perspective of learning theory, informative generalization bounds are derived based on the Wasserstein distance.
+It bridges the gap between the domain-level attention mechanism and the generalization error in UDA, and ensures that DoT is effective in learning transferable features.

+\item[ \textbullet] DoT is free of pseudo-labels in the target domain, which avoids the uncertainty in the pseudo-labeling procedure, and it can be used as a plug-and-play module for different network architectures.
+Extensive experiment results validate the effectiveness of DoT in tackling the UDA problem. \end{itemize}

 The rest of this paper is organized as follows.
-In Section~\ref{sect:related-work}, we present a brief review of related UDA methods and the vision-oriented Transformers.
-Section~\ref{sect:method} depicts the DoT method in details.
-Extensive experimental results and analysis on several benchmark datasets are presented in Section~\ref{sect:experim}, which is followed by conclusions and future works in Section~\ref{sect:conclusion}.
+Section~\ref{sect:related-work} reviews existing UDA methods and transformers-based UDA advances.
+Section~\ref{sect:method} depicts the proposed DoT and its connection with the OT theory.
+Section~\ref{sect:experim} presents extensive experimental results and Section~\ref{sect:results-analysis} presents method analysis.
+Section~\ref{sect:conclusion} concludes the paper.